RobertDeRose/log_config_watcher/README.md

 * default_level: int - A Python logging logging level, such as, DEBUG, INFO, WARNIGN, or ERROR
 * default_format: str - A Python logging format string
 * default_handler: logging.Handler - A Python logging Handler type, such as, StreamHandler, FileHandler, etc, etc

+## Development

+This project uses [Poetry](https://python-poetry.org/) as its project manager.
+The goal of this library is to have no external runtime dependencies.
+However, for development, the following are used:

+* Black - For Formatting the code base
+* iSort - For sorting imports
+* autoflake - For removing unused imports and variables
+* poetry-bumpversion - For keeping the project and internal `__version__` value in sync

+If you make a PR, you must run the `format.sh` script or your PR will be rejected.